Word2vec

-Word2vec is a technique for natural language processing (NLP) published in 2013.
-The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
+Word2vec is a technique in natural language processing for obtaining vector representations of words.
+These vectors capture information about the meaning of the word based on the surrounding words.
+The word2vec algorithm estimates these representations by modeling text in a large corpus.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
-As the name implies, word2vec represents each distinct word with a particular list of numbers called a vector.
-The vectors are chosen carefully such that they capture the semantic and syntactic qualities of words; as such, a simple mathematical function (cosine similarity) can indicate the level of semantic similarity between the words represented by those vectors.
+Word2vec was developed by Tomáš Mikolov, Kai Chen, Greg Corrado, Ilya Sutskever and Jeff Dean at Google, and published in 2013.

+Word2vec represents a word as a high-dimension vector of numbers which capture relationships between words.
+In particular, words which appear in similar contexts are mapped to vectors which are nearby as measured by cosine similarity.
+This indicates the level of semantic similarity between the words, so for example the vectors for walk and ran are nearby, as are those for "but" and "however", and "Berlin" and "Germany".

 Approach

 Word2vec is a group of related models that are used to produce word embeddings.
 These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
-Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.
+Word2vec takes as its input a large corpus of text and produces a mapping of the set of words to a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a vector in the space.

-Word2vec can utilize either of two model architectures to produce these distributed representations of words: continuous bag-of-words (CBOW) or continuous skip-gram.
-In both architectures, word2vec considers both individual words and a sliding window of context words surrounding individual words as it iterates over the entire corpus.
-In the continuous bag-of-words architecture, the model predicts the current word from the window of surrounding context words.
-The order of context words does not influence prediction (bag-of-words assumption).
+Word2vec can use either of two model architectures to produce these distributed representations of words: continuous bag of words (CBOW) or continuously sliding skip-gram.
+In both architectures, word2vec considers both individual words and a sliding context window as it iterates over the corpus.

+The CBOW can be viewed as a 'fill in the blank' task, where the word embedding represents the way the word influences the relative probabilities of other words in the context window.
+Words which are semantically similar should influence these probabilities in similar ways, because semantically similar words should be used in similar contexts.
+The order of context words does not influence prediction (bag of words assumption).

 In the continuous skip-gram architecture, the model uses the current word to predict the surrounding window of context words.
 The skip-gram architecture weighs nearby context words more heavily than more distant context words.
 According to the authors' note, CBOW is faster while skip-gram does a better job for infrequent words.

-After the model has trained, the learned word embeddings are positioned in the vector space such that words that share common contexts in the corpus — that is, words that are semantically and syntactically similar — are located close to one another in the space.
+After the model is trained, the learned word embeddings are positioned in the vector space such that words that share common contexts in the corpus — that is, words that are semantically and syntactically similar — are located close to one another in the space.
 More dissimilar words are located farther from one another in the space.

-This occurs because words which influence relative word probabilities in similar ways will have learned similar embeddings once the model has finished.
-For example, consider the CBOW framework, which can be thought of as a ‘fill in the blank’ task.
-The learned embedding for a word will represent the way in which, when that word appears in a context window, it influences the relative probabilities of other words appearing in the ‘blank,’ or the position at the center of the context window.
-Therefore, words which are semantically similar should influence these probabilities in similar ways, because semantically similar words should be used in similar contexts.